 2) Shooting Only in Automatic Mode – Learn The Camera Modes

 You just bought a SLT Camera, but you are still using it as a Point and Shoot Camera?
 Shooting in Automatic Mode is too easy, but you are not learning what your SLT Camera can really do.
 Master The Exposure Triangle, then try shooting in Aperture Priority Mode, Shutter Priority Mode and Manual Mode.
 You’ll quickly become a Better Photographer when you understand how your Camera works!

 3) Buying New and Expensive Camera Gear

 Your major investment in Photography Gear will be in your Lenses, not your Camera Body.
 Camera Bodies come out about once a year or so, much like iPhones, but your Lens Collection should last you a very long time.
 Meta still uses 1985 Minolta AF Lenses, which will still auto focus on her 2017 Sony A-Mount Cameras.
 Meta’s Vintage Minolta AF Lenses were purchased for about 10% of the cost of brand new Sony Lenses.
 If you’re a beginner photographer, consider buying good used Camera Equipment and good Used Camera Lenses from Amazon!

-4) Not Learning Enough About Photography Tips and Techniques
+4) Not Learning Enough About Digital Photography Tips

-These days, there’s no excuse not to learn Digital Photography and Practice New Techniques.
+These days, there’s no excuse not to learn Digital Photography and Practicing them.
 There are many inexpensive ways to learn Photography, through Free YouTube Videos and Photography Books.
 Take advantage of these inexpensive and often free Photography Training Resources and Classes, and you’ll quickly become a much Better Photographer!
-Follow the Photographers that you admire, and learn their Photography Tips.
-Try to reproduce their photos and techniques!
+Follow the Photographers that you admire, and learn their Digital Photography Tips.
+Try to reproduce their photos!

 5) Not Challenging For Yourself Enough Every Day